-Pumpkin Spice French Toast is the ultimate breakfast and brunch treat for fall.
-It's made with brioche bread that's stuffed with cream cheese, then slathered with pumpkin butter and fried to perfection!
+Pumpkin Brioche French Toast is the perfect breakfast and brunch recipe.
+It's made with buttery brioche bread that's stuffed with cream cheese, then slathered with pumpkin butter and fried to perfection!

 Why You'll Love It

 - It's delicious!
 If you're looking for a decadent breakfast or brunch entree, this is it!
-Pumpkin Spice French Toast is perfect for weekend mornings, special occasions, or even as a dessert served with vanilla ice cream!
+Pumpkin Brioche French Toast is perfect for Sunday mornings, special occasions, or even as a dessert served with vanilla ice cream.
+The whole family will love it, especially for a fall breakfast.

 - It's full of pumpkin flavor!
 Stuff thick slices of brioche bread with pumpkin butter and cream cheese mixed with pumpkin spice.
 No other french toast recipe compares to this one.
-It's a pumpkin extravaganza!
+It's a pumpkin spice extravaganza that will remind you of a bread pudding.

-- This recipe is fast and easy!
+- This is a fast and easy recipe!
 If that's not enough to convince you, add a little powdered sugar and maple syrup after the french toast comes out of the skillet.
 The warm filling mixed with crispy fried bread and pumpkin spice tastes too good to be true!

-- brioche bread - thick slices of bread that are perfect for making french toast
+- brioche loaf of bread - thick slices of bread that are perfect for making french toast

 - large eggs - the base of the egg wash